mmacneil/dsa-training-camp/docs/data-structures/introduction.md

 Simply put, data structures allow us to structure data inside of the computer's memory (RAM).

-The majority of today's personal computers measure their RAM in gigabytes.
+Many of today's computers measure their RAM in gigabytes.
 The prefix giga means 10⁹ in the International System of Units (SI).
 Therefore, one gigabyte is one billion bytes.

 A byte is a unit of digital information that most commonly consists of eight bits.
 A bit is a position within the byte that can store either 0 or 1.